CatOfJupit3r/wlhd-coordinator-server/README.md

 -   GAME_SECRET_TOKEN — Secret token to access the GAME server. **DO NOT SHARE THIS!**
 -   JWT_SECRET — Secret token for JWT. **DO NOT SHARE THIS!**
 -   JWT_REFRESH — Secret token for JWT refresh. **DO NOT SHARE THIS TOO!**
 -   GITHUB_TOKEN — GitHub token for cloning and pulling DLCs.
 Use this if you want automatic installation of DLCs.
+IF RUN IN _production_, THEN IGNORE
+-   ENVIRONMENT — Environment in which the server is running _(default: development)_.
+If run in production, then DLCs won't be fetched from GitHub.

 ## Usage